Skip to Main Content

 • NOTE: the higher resolution, the more detailed the print - the longer the printing time...

-WHAT YOU CAN AND CANNOT DO with CSM Library printers
+WHAT YOU CAN AND CANNOT DO with CSM Library 3D printers

 CAN CANNOT

-Convert .stl file to a format the printer recognizes Create an .stl file
+Convert .stl file to a format the printer recognizes such as .3mf or .gcode Create an .stl file

 Manipulate the size, precision of the print, etc. of the object before printing – within available parameters (scaling; the thickness of the print/filament) Assure precision and accuracy when scaling and printing the object(s)